omarreis/vsop2013/planetfun/README.md

 # PlanetFun      ![banner](bannerPlanetFun.png)

-### tl;dr - *PlanetFun* is a 4d solar system simulation with augmented reality.
+In short: *PlanetFun* is a 4d solar system simulation with augmented reality.
 Celestial object spheres are rigged to astronomical almanac, resulting in realistic positions and movements.

 *Download app for iOS or Android from your app store. search for "PlanetFun" by "omarreis"*